iteratoruk/bullshit-tracker-3000/README.md

 * Suggest more passive-aggressive UI copy.
 * Add graphs, badges, or charts if you enjoy burying people in data.
-* Introduce dark mode to match the deep sense of foreboding in your sole when someone says "Quick question ..."
+* Introduce dark mode to match the deep sense of foreboding in your soul when someone says "Quick question ..."

 ## License